Spring Creek Greenbelt - Fred E. Harris Section

 Park Overview

-Spring Creek Greenbelt - Fred E. Harris Section is a nature area located in Garland, Texas.
-This park is part of the larger Spring Creek Greenbelt, which runs alongside Spring Creek in the northern sector of Garland, just south of N. President George Bush Highway.
+Found in Garland, Texas, the Spring Creek Greenbelt - Fred E. Harris Section offers a refreshing escape from city life.
+Part of the larger Spring Creek Greenbelt, this green space stretches along Spring Creek in northern Garland, just below N. President George Bush Highway.

 Trails and Recreation